Senior-Design-ZotPonics/ZotPonicsRaspPi/README.md

 sudo apt-get install build-essential python-dev python-openssl git git clone https://github.com/adafruit/Adafruit_Python_DHT.git && cd Adafruit_Python_DHT sudo python setup.py install

+To set up the database, we use sqlite3.
+You can run `usuerSimulate.py` to quickly set up the zotponics database with random values generated for the database [tables](wiki_content/database_relation.png): USERDEMO, and CONTROLFACTORS.
+The other tables, SENSOR_DATA and LAST_WATERED will be populated once you run `ZotPonics_raspi.py`
 ```
 # Running ZotPonics Raspberry Pi Code
 To run it on the Raspberry Pi just run the following command: